 Now you are an expert in what food labels are really saying (and not saying).

-And you can make the right choices for you and your family.
+And you can make smart, healthy for you and your family.

 To your health,